Autism

 Current facts about autism:

-- It affects one in 44 children nationwide (Centers for Disease Control and Prevention).
+- About one in 36 children nationwide has been diagnosed with autism (Centers for Disease Control and Prevention).

-- Approximately 10 percent of children with ASD have an identifiable genetic or chromosomal disorder (i.e., fragile X or tuberous sclerosis).
+- Approximately 10 percent of children with autism spectrum disorder (ASD) have an identifiable genetic or chromosomal disorder (i.e., fragile X or tuberous sclerosis).